Skip to content

 2. Mobile Payment Options

-8. FAQs About Bringing Cash to Japan
+8. FAQs About Bringing Money to Japan

 Planning a trip to Japan is exciting, but figuring out how much cash to bring can be a bit tricky.
 Even though Japan is known for its cutting-edge technology, it’s still a place where cash is really important for a lot of things.